Was there really a 1-900 number for crying?

 When I first stumbled upon this commercial for a 1-900 number for crying, I thought, “This is amazing!”
 Mostly because I am not sure what to make of it.
 When you called this 1-900 number do you hear people crying?
-Is it supposed to make you cry?
-Would a caller be happy paying 2 bucks for the first minute and 45 cents each additional minute or would they cry again once their telephone bill arrived?
+Was it sad stories that were supposed to make you cry?
+Would a caller be happy after paying 2 bucks for the first minute and 45 cents each additional minute or would they cry again once their telephone bill arrived?

 When these pay-to-call numbers started proliferating in the nineties, I was always surprised at the number of services you could find advertised on TV during late night.
 Sure the world has an appetite for the more “adult” offerings that these services provided, but I didn’t know they had an appetite anywhere near of what was being supplied.
 When the offering was less mature, and not related to Santa Claus or a celebrity, I found it even extra confusing.

 Before watching the commercial, you should familiarized yourself with the full cast of criers.
 Each one is brilliant and deserves your respect.
 You have:

 Now here is the commercial in its brilliant entirety.

 I have now watched it over twenty times today.
 Yet, I am still not clear exactly what calling it would have provided.